jpfeifer-dsu/ipeds/README.md

 ### Step 8 Execute the FA Query and Generate a CSV File
 * 08_ipeds-npsas-return-sample-fa.sql

+### Step 8 Review Data
-Once done, before submitting, have FA review the Budget and FA files
+Have FA review the Budget and FA files

-Have the IE director review the General Information and Enrollment files
+Have the Data Governance Director review the General Information and Enrollment files

-Once reviewed, submit to IPEDS-NPSAS via their website
+### Step 9 Submit CSV Files to IPEDS
+Submit the csv files to IPEDS-NPSAS by following the instructions provided in the CsvSpecs_230171.xlsx spreadsheet.